PHILIPS AVENT SCD499 - Baby monitors

 You can set the temperature range (minimum and maximum temperature) for your baby's room.

-N appears on the display.
+Range appears on the display.

-2 Conrm by pressing the OK button.
+2 Confirm by pressing the OK button.

-3 Set the desired minimum temperature by pressing the – and + buttons and conrm by
+3 Set the desired minimum temperature by pressing the - and + buttons and confirm by pressing the OK button.

-4 Set the desired maximum temperature by pressing the – and + buttons and conrm by
+4 Set the desired maximum temperature by pressing the – and + buttons and confirm by pressing the OK button.

-more power because the display is on continuously.
-This is also the case when the minimum temperature
+Note: When the maximum temperature selected is lower than the room temperature, the unit consumes more power because the display is on continuously.
+This is also the case when the minimum temperature set is higher than the room temperature.

 Temperature alert on/off